kamil-kw/kamil_cv_1st_project/README.md

 * **Responsiveness:**

-    Was checked at multiple device sizes to focus on the majority of devices currently used worldwide.
+    Was checked at multiple device sizes to focus the majority of devices currently used worldwide.

 ## 5. Development